grafana/grafana/docs/sources/alerting/set-up/configure-high-availability/_index.md

 Alertmanagers in HA mode communicate with each other to coordinate notification delivery.
 However, this setup can sometimes lead to duplicated or out-of-order notifications.
 By design, HA prioritizes sending duplicate notifications over the risk of missing notifications.

-To avoid duplicated notifications, you can configure a shared alertmanager to manage notifications for all Grafana instances.
+To avoid duplicate notifications, you can configure a shared alertmanager to manage notifications for all Grafana instances.
 For detailed instructions, refer to [add an external alertmanager](/docs/grafana/<GRAFANA_VERSION>/alerting/set-up/configure-alertmanager/).